 - In total, our supporters pledged almost €314,000 (>400% of our initial target) to help bring ZEI° to life.

-We will also soon start taking pre-orders through our website www.timeular.com.
+We are also taking pre-orders through our website www.timeular.com.

 Market, Pricing & Competition